The Best Infant Car Seats of 2025

 An infant car seat is one of the most important items of baby gear you’re going to need as a new parent if you plan on driving with your baby—and one of the most confusing to research.
 If you’re looking for the best car seat for your family, we’re here to help.

-We spent hours researching and real-world testing infant car seats, talking to car seat safety experts and getting feedback from Babylist parents with years of experience, and we think the Chicco KeyFit 35 Infant Car Seat stands out from the crowd as the best infant car seat overall.
+As a Child Passenger Safety Technician (CPST, a specially trained car seat educator), I spent hours researching and real-world testing infant car seats, talking to other car seat safety experts and getting feedback from Babylist parents with years of experience.
+We think the Chicco KeyFit 35 Infant Car Seat stands out from the crowd as the best infant car seat overall.

 It’s a safe, well-priced seat that’s easy to install and won’t take up too much space in your back seat.
 It’s also compatible with a wide variety of stroller brands to create a travel system, making getting out with your baby a little bit easier.